iOS app Internationalization(i18n) using Swift — Part2

 Let’s take a scenario, Ram is an iOS developer working on a large and a complex app and now he wants to add i18n support for multiple languages (let’s say five different languages).

-Now, instead of localizing the whole storyboard, we will add a @IBInspectable elemnet for each objects(Button, Label, TextField,…) in storyboard in such a way that we don’t have to manually localize the text in each object in the storyboard & it should be automatically mamaged by our helper extensions (which we will add in implementation part).
+elemnet for each objects(Button, Label, TextField,…) in storyboard in such a way that we don’t have to manually localize the text in each object in the storyboard & it should be automatically mamaged by our helper extensions (which we will add in implementation part).

 Also, we will add a helper to get the translated strings as per the selected language.
-So, now let’s jump into the implementation part.
+So, now let’s jump into the implementation part.1.
+Add additional languages support to the app as we do in the last article.

-Choose Hindi (hi) → but don’t checkmark the storyboards.
+→ but don’t checkmark the storyboards.2.
+Add

-2. Add Localizable.strings files for both English(base language) & Hindi that will contain all different texts exisiting in storyboards, xib files and swift codes.
+files for both English(base language) & Hindi that will contain all different texts exisiting in storyboards, xib files and swift codes.3.
+Create a helper class

-3. Create a helper class LocalizationHelper that will return the localized string for different texts as per the selected language.
+that will return the localized string for different texts as per the selected language.4.
+Add Localizable Extensions for

-5. Add values for localizedKey in the attribute inspector for each objects in the storyboard.
+in the attribute inspector for each objects in the storyboard.6.
+Localizing strings in the swift code using

 Adding the Localizable Strings